The Lake Partner Program is a great example of community water monitoring, bringing together volunteers with a shared interest for lake preservation.

 Articles about the LPP in FOCA's Newsletters:

-FOCA Lobbied to save the LPP:
+In 2025, FOCA lobbied successfully to save the LPP:

 FOCA’s sincere thanks to all our members & supporters who wrote the province and their MPPs about the importance of the LPP!
 The MECP decision to continue funding the program through 2019 was aided by the strong community support for this vital long-term monitoring program.